 Certainly, there is nothing new under the sun and so neither is the issue of gun violence that is the result of many things including domestic violence.

-We all, as Afrikans, have the singular duty of taming domestic violence, if we really want to silent the guns that are causing bloodshed in our beloved Afrika.
+We all, as Afrikans, have the singular duty of taming domestic violence, if we really want to silence the guns that are causing bloodshed in our beloved Afrika.

 We can do this.
 So let’s do it.